Are common faucet repairs DIY projects or should you call a professional plumber?

 If they can’t figure it out, they have sales representatives at the wholesale houses to help identify the brand.
 Before they go out to make a repair, the plumbers will often go onto the manufacturer’s websites and look at an exploded view that shows a closeup of all of the faucet parts.

 Sometimes there is a small cap that needs to be removed to get to the screw inside.
 Depending on the brand, there can be multiple ways of removing it.
 In this customer’s case, they didn’t pull the horseshoe clip out of the faucet before trying to pull out the stem.
-They didn’t have a wrench on the outside of the body and they didn’t have the knowledge to know where the horseshoe clip was located.
+They didn’t have a wrench on the outside of the body, and they didn’t have the knowledge to know where the horseshoe clip was located.

 Even after the horseshoe clip is removed, there can be times when you still can’t get the cartridge out.
 There are instances where people are trying to get the cartridge out that they pull so hard that they’ve pulled the inner core of the cartridge out and left the outer shell of the cartridge inside.
-One particular manufacturer makes a custom puller that we use to pull the cartridge out.
-It fastens to the body to give the plumber extra leverage.

-When St Paul Pipeworks plumbers arrive on site where someone has tried and failed to make a repair correctly, they will respectfully explain what was done incorrectly.
-Even plumbers have at some point in their life wrecked a faucet because they didn’t know how to get it apart or it was impossible to get apart.
+Even plumbers have, at some point in their lives, wrecked a faucet because they didn’t know how to get it apart or it was impossible to get apart.
 Sometimes faucets can get so stuck that there is no choice but to replace them.

-Replacing a faucet that’s external, like a faucet on a washbasin or a faucet on a kitchen sink isn’t too difficult.
+Replacing a faucet that’s external, like a faucet on a washbasin or a faucet on a kitchen sink, isn’t too difficult.
 It is only slightly more expensive than making a repair.
 But replacing a faucet where the pipes are concealed inside of a wall, such as a bath and shower faucet, is more expensive.
-Often, especially where there is no inspection door, the wall needs to be opened up behind the faucet and it becomes a much bigger job to replace, and sometimes there is an added expense to hire a carpenter to repair the wall.

 If you have a broken faucet and have questions about repairing or replacing it or are just looking for a quality plumber in the St. Paul and Minneapolis metro area, give St Paul Pipeworks a call today.